moai/moai-dev/README.txt

 Project structure:

-3rdparty - All of the 3rd party libraries we use. android - The Android reference projects. distribute - The files and set up used to create the SDK installers and other distributable packages samples - Lua and tools samples as well as some development test/experiment scripts. src - Moai source code and headers. test - Lua stress tests for Moai.
+3rdparty - All of the 3rd party libraries we use. ant - Android reference projects. distribute - The files and set up used to create the SDK installers and other distributable packages samples - Lua and tools samples as well as some development test/experiment scripts. scons - Google Chrome src - Moai source code and headers. test - Lua stress tests for Moai.
 These were written to crash Moai.
-We'll be fixing Moai to handle more user errors gracefully (instead of crash) as the project develops. vs2008 - Visual Studio 2008 reference projects. vs2010 - Visual Studio 2010 reference projects. xcode - Mac OSX and iPhone projects.
+We'll be fixing Moai to handle more user errors gracefully (instead of crash) as the project develops. vs2008 - Visual Studio 2008 reference projects. vs2010 - Visual Studio 2010 reference projects. xcode - Mac OSX and iOS reference projects.

 Developing on Windows: